 Facebook continues to influence students today.
 Research shows that bridging the gap between work and fun can lead to increased productivity.
-Blending the two worlds of the students can, therefore, perhaps make school life a little more fun while enhancing the learning process.
+Blending the two worlds of the students can, therefore, make school life a little more fun while enhancing the learning process.

-Note that using Facebook can also pose threats, which is why it is essential that you moderate your actions to safeguard your own and your students' safety.
-Facebook also requires users to at least be 13 years old to become members.
+Facebook use can also pose threats, which is why it is essential that you moderate your actions to safeguard your own and your students' safety.
+Note, too, that Facebook requires users to at least be 13 years old to become members.
 Even then, make sure that young users use the website with parental consent.
 Some schools and MoEs restrict Facebook use in class.
 These policies and guidelines should be strictly adhered to.